Raiibe/AppJS/README.md

 # AppJS (Todo List)

-Par BAIER Geoffrey & BINET Paul
+By BAIER Geoffrey & BINET Paul

 ## Installation & Using